Orbital symmetry fingerprints for magnetic adatoms in graphene

 The outline of the paper is as follows: in section II, we describe the generic zero dimensional Hamiltonian of an adatom in graphene; in section III we briefly describe the role of the orbital symmetry into the formation of local magnetic moments and we show the manifestation of those orbital symmetries in the LDOS, whenever the adatom hybridizes with two or more carbon atoms.
-In section IV we describe the STM tip effects in the LDOS and we compute the differential conductance accounting for the symmetry of the localized orbitals and their position with respect to the sublattices.
+We address in particular the appearance of particle-hole asymmetries in the level broadening observed in ab initio calculations.
+In section IV we address the STM tip effects in the LDOS and we compute the differential conductance accounting for the symmetry of the localized orbitals and their position with respect to the sublattices.
 Finally, in section V we present our conclusions.